MPAS-Dev/compass/docs/developers_guide/organization.rst

 ^^^^^^^^^^^

-The :py:meth:`compass.TestCase.configure()` method can be overridden by a child class to set config options or build them up from defaults stored in config files within the test case or its test group.
+The :py:meth:`compass.TestCase.configure()` method can be overridden by a child class to set config options that may require some calculation (as opposed to simply reading them from files with :py:meth:`compass.TestCase.add_config()` in the constructor).
 The ``self.config`` attribute that is modified in this function will be written to a config file for the test case (see :ref:`config_files`).

-If you override this method in a test case, you should assume that the ``<test_case.name>.cfg`` file in its package has already been added to the config options prior to calling ``configure()``.
+If you override this method in a test case, you should assume that all config files including the ``<test_case.name>.cfg`` file in its package have already been added to the config options prior to calling ``configure()``.
 This happens automatically during test-case setup.

 Since many test groups need similar behavior in the ``configure()`` method for each test case, it is common to have a shared function (sometimes also called